sajal/sajalblog/content/post/fun-with-mptcp.md

 A destination server is remote end of our socks tunnel.
 It's job is to service the socks connections patching them to the real destination.

 This needs to run a [MultiPath TCP kernel](http://multipath-tcp.org/pmwiki.php/Users/HowToInstallMPTCP?).
 On EC2 it is pretty simple.
 Launch an Ubuntu 14.04 instance with a [pv-grub AKI](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/UserProvidedKernels.html).
 Then follow the [apt-repository installation method](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/UserProvidedKernels.html).
-And ensure the grub loads the mptcp kernel as its first choice.
+And ensure the grub loads the MPTCP kernel as its first choice.

 Next we also need shadowsocks server running.
 [RTFM](https://github.com/shadowsocks/shadowsocks-go/blob/master/README.md) its pretty simple.
 Before using shadowsocks I was using a simple `ssh -D` tunnel, but I found it to be inefficient.
 Often times one large transfer would make all other TCP streams *stuck*.
 Perhaps this has something to do with the fact that with SSH everything is happening over a single TCP stream whereas shadowsocks makes a new socks connection dedicated to each TCP connection.

 #### Gateway

 The gateway is the most complicated component.
-Running stock Debian wheezy with mptcp kernel installed via their [apt repository](http://multipath-tcp.org/pmwiki.php/Users/AptRepository).
+Running stock Debian wheezy with MPTCP kernel installed via their [apt repository](http://multipath-tcp.org/pmwiki.php/Users/AptRepository).
 A lot of services run here.
 I will not elaborate on some of them.

 **dbcpd** - Assign LAN users with IP